 What Happens To Your Driver’s License After A DWI Charge

-You should know that just because you’ve been charged with DWI does not mean that you have been found guilty of a DWI offense.
-After a DWI arrest, you do not immediately surrender your driver’s license.
+You should know that just because you’ve been charged with DWI, does not mean that you have been found guilty of a DWI offense.
+After a DWI arrest in NJ, you do not immediately surrender your driver’s license.
 As a result, you are free to drive your car until (or unless) your case has been resolved through a conviction.

 Depending on the circumstances of your case and on what decision you want to make, I have a few different strategies that can be used to prepare you for a license suspension.
 The most commonly-used strategy among them is to push back your court date for a couple of months so that you have time to get your affairs in order.